yceruto/behat-extension/README.md

   I want to manage my blog posts
   So I can keep my blog up to date

-  Scenario: Create a new blog post with invalid date
+  Scenario: Edit a blog post with invalid date
+    Given I get a blog post with id "1"
-    Given I set a published date in the past "2021-01-01" Then an exception should be thrown containing message "The published date must be in the future."
+    And I set a published date "2021-01-01"
+    Then an exception should be thrown with message "The published date must be in the future."
 ```

 > [!NOTE]